apertium/apertium-python/README.md

 ## About the Exisiting Code Base

-- The existing codebase has `Subprocess` and SWIG wrapper implementations of the basic functions used by Apertium modules.
+- The existing codebase has `Subprocess` and [SWIG](http://www.swig.org/) wrapper implementations of the higher level functions of Apertium and CG modules.

 ## Installation